Stealth-Entry/SqlSecurity/README.md

 To Run: Open the Sql Query File in Sql Server Management Studio and Execute.
 Results: This will diplay sql databases that have encryption enabled.

+# Search Database
+Contains Features to search all tables within a database for a particular string value.

+To Run:
+Open the Sql Query File in Sql Server Management Studio.
+Replace the DATABASE_NAME Placeholder with the name of the database being searched Replace the Search_Text Placeholder with the string you wish to serach for Execute

+Results: This will display all found instances of the string as well as which table they reside in.